xRv9Fk0oQ6Da/fastapi-0003/README.md

 # fastapi-0003

-If anyone is having issues setting up Python FASTAPI with Gcloud or Heroku, you may use this as a base-line example, with a registration/login and JWT return token.
+If anyone is having issues setting up Python FastAPI with Gcloud or Heroku, you may use this as a base-line example, with a registration/login and JWT return token.